 But back to my friend, the ex-Friend.
 I feel like he’s just another eroded-away grain of sand in the delta of Quaker decline.
 He’s yet another Friend that Quakerism can’t afford to loose, but which Quakerism has lost.
 No one’s mourning the fact that he’s lost, no one has barely noticed.
 Knowing Friends, the few that have noticed have probably not spent any time reaching out to him to ask why or see if things could change and they probably defend their inaction with self-congratulatory pap about how Friends don’t proselytize and look how liberal we are that we say nothing when Friends leave.

 God!, this is terrible.
 I know of DOZENS of friends in my generation who have drifted away from or decisively left the Society of Friends because it wasn’t fulfilling its promise or its hype.
 No one in leadership positions in Quakerism is talking about this lost generation.
 I know of very few thirty-something Friends who are involved nowadays and very very few of them are the kind of passionate, mystical, obedient-to-the-Spirit servants that Quakerism needs to bring some life back into it.
 A whole generation is lost – my fellow thirty-somethings – and now I see the passionate twenty-somethings I know starting to leave.
-Yet this exodus is one-by-one and goes largely unremarked and unnoticed (but then I’ve already posted about this: It will be in decline our entire live).
+Yet this exodus is one-by-one and goes largely unremarked and unnoticed (but then I’ve already posted about this: It will be in decline our entire lives).

 I feel like I should add an addendum to all this.
 As I’ve spoken with more Friends of all generations, I’ve noticed that the attention to younger Friends is cyclical.
 There’s a thirty-year cycle of snubbing younger Friends (by which I mean Friends under 40).
-Back in the 1970s, all twenty-year-old with a pulse could get recognition and support from Quaker meetings and I know a lot of Friends of that generation who were given tremendous opportunities despite little experience.
+Back in the 1970s, all twenty-year-old with a pulse could get recognition and support from Quaker meetings; I know a lot of Friends of that generation who were given tremendous opportunities despite little experience.
 A decade later the doors had started to close but a hard-working faithful Friend in their early twenties could still be recognized.
 By the time my generation came along, you could be a whirlwind of great ideas and energy and still be shut out of all opportunities to serve the Religious Society of Friends.

 - After my friend Chris posted below I wrote a follow-up essay, Passing the Faith, Planet of the Quakers Style.